malchata/flexbox-presentation/Readme.md

 bin/jsbin
 ```

+*Note: This is currently buggy, and I'm working on fixing this issue.*

-This will run the jsbin server on localhost on port 3000.
+This will run the jsbin server on `localhost:3000`, so make sure that host and port combination is cleared for use.
 The talk embeds iframes to fiddles relevant to the presentation.
 If you run the presentation without it, all fiddle embeds will appear broken.

 I'm not immediately sure of all the dependencies, but I know that Windows users will have to install Python.
 The version of Python you install is important, since a node dependency for jsbin seems to prefer Python 3.0 or less.
 Since OSX comes with Python out of the box, I had very little in the way of difficulties.
 I suspect *nix users will have an easier go of it than Windows users.

 ##Talk Events